TheWill4u/Amazon-List-Total-Chrome-Extension/README.md

-Simple chrome extension that finds tthe total of list ( i.e wishlist) in https://www.amazon.com/hz/wishlist/ls
+Simple chrome extension that finds the total of list ( i.e wishlist) in https://www.amazon.com/hz/wishlist/ls